How to Claim Motor Vehicle Expenses in Australia: 2024–25 Guide by Trinity Accounting Practice

 • Retain all car-related receipts (fuel, insurance, repairs, servicing, etc.)

-• Calculate the business-use percentage and apply it to total car costs
+• Calculate your business-use percentage and apply it to total car costs

 📌 You can claim: